 The National Writing Project offers 30 Ideas for Teaching Writing.
-Several of these strategies align with Social Emotional Standards too and can be a vehicle to strengthen bonds between students in the classroom or to process and share personal experiences.
-This is excellent if a teacher is struggling with how to begin teaching writing, or is stuck in a rut and wants some proven strategies to try.
+Several of these strategies can be used as a vehicle to strengthen bonds between students in the classroom or to process and share personal experiences.
+30 Ideas for Teaching Writing received a first-place Distinguished Achievement Award from the Association of Educational Publishers.
+This is excellent if a teacher is struggling with how to begin teaching writing or is stuck in a rut and wants some proven strategies to try.